ligadata-mkhalawi/Kamanja/trunk/docs/source/install-plan/upgrade.rst

 The steps are:

-- Verify that you have the correct versions of the Kamanja prerequises packages installed on your system;
+- Verify that you have the correct versions of the Kamanja prerequite packages installed on your system;
   see :ref:`pkgs-prereqs-install`.
-- Verify that all other software on the system is a version that is compatible with Kamanja 1.6.2;
+- Verify that all other software on the system is a version that is compatible with Kamanja 1.6.2.
-  check the list at :ref:`component-versions`.
 - Edit your *.bashrc* file (Linux) or *.bash_profile* (Mac) file to ensure that you have the correct path defined for all software components;